doobas/MessageBoard/README.md

 ```bash
 composer install
 ```
-It will generate all required
+It will generate all required psr-4 autoload files

 # Usage